What rights are lost when a person is convicted of a felony?

 However, if the conviction is for a dangerous offense, you can never have your gun rights restored.
 A dangerous offense is one involving the discharge, use, or threatening exhibition of a deadly weapon or dangerous instrument or the intention or knowing infliction of serious physical injury on another person.

-If convicted of a serious offense, you must wait at least 10 years after discharged from probation or prison to apply.
+If convicted of a serious offense, you must wait at least 10 years after discharge from probation or prison to apply.

 Serious offenses include: